Janires: Beginning and formation of the Rebellion (1975–1979)

-In São Paulo, he formed a group called "Rebanhão" (Janires Magalhães on vocals and guitar, Jerubal Liasch on drums, Jeziel Liasch on bass, Pipa on percussion, Neidinha on keyboards, Carrá, who sometimes replaced Pipa on percussion, and Mike who played bass sometimes).
-Later he left and moved to Rio de Janeiro with his belongings: a bag, boxes, amplifiers, a twenty-four channel soundboard, and his legendary Rebanhão cassette tape, sponsored by Pedro Liasch.
-There he met Pedro Braconnot, who would be his follower and one of the future leaders of the new Rebanhão.
+In São Paulo, he formed a group called "Rebanhão", consisting of Janires Magalhães on vocals and guitar; Jerubal Liasch on drums; Jeziel Liasch and Mike on bass; Pipa and Carrá on percussion; and Neidinha on keyboards.
+Later he left the group and moved to Rio de Janeiro with his belongings, where he met Pedro Braconnot, who would be his follower and one of the future leaders of the new Rebanhão.

 One day, the two of them went to watch a rehearsal of several musicians, namely Paulo Marotta, Kandel Rocha and André Marien.
 Pedro and Janires invited them to join the new band he was forming, and they accepted.
 To finish, the group included the guitarist and singer Carlinhos Félix.

-Paulo Marotta tells that he met the founder of the Rebanhão in 1979 in meetings at the Presbyterian church in Copacabana, and that his appearance was totally against the beauty standards of that time: dark brown and unkempt hair, thin and slender, wearing a faded jeans jumpsuit.
+Paulo Marotta tells that he met the founder of the Rebanhão in 1979 in meetings at the Presbyterianism church in Copacabana, and that his appearance was totally against the beauty standards of that time: dark brown and unkempt hair, thin and slender, wearing a faded jeans jumpsuit.
 His teeth were white and his smile, according to him, was unmistakable.
 His words were different and good, joining his life experiences, and his compositions always brought words of praise to Jesus.
 His sermons were sometimes very different from what preachers used to give, often harsh.
 Just as he appeared, he disappeared.
-Marotta also tells that with Janires' belongings he had several copies in cassette tape of the band he formed in São Paulo, with several songs that would later be part of the first work of that band.The cover of the tape, on satin cardboard with the gold print of the silhouette of a shepherd with a staff in his hand and a sheep at his side, said it all.
-On the smaller flap the titles: "Jesus, Filho do Homem", "Baião", "Casinha", "Arco-Iris" were a small sample of the genius of its composer.
+Marotta also tells that with Janires' belongings he had several copies in cassette tape of the band he formed in São Paulo, with several songs that would later be part of the first work of that band.

-The tape was absolutely revolutionary.
-The repertoire was eclectic: an original mix of rural rock, tending toward the progressive, with bucolic songs laden with poetic phrasing.